 Our clients are smart enough to know that they should NOT be managing a $500,000+ negotiation on their own against a professional who is looking to get the highest price for the property.

-Redfin Direct is selling the idea that buyers will get their offers accepted because they won’t have an agent that has to be paid.
+Redfin Direct is selling the idea to buyers that buyers will get their offers accepted because they won’t have an agent that has to be paid.
 Redfin then poses that having a buyer’s agent is an inconvenience in the purchase.
 Home tours will be “hassle free” and the buyer gets to “negotiate directly with the seller’s agent.”
 Notice that the seller still has an agent to advise them about price and terms.

 What does it mean to have an agent?
 Agency, by state law, means that the agent aims for the best price and terms for their client.
 A seller’s agent is a trained salesperson who is legally bound to work for the highest price for the seller.